flash62au/EngineDriver_Home/docs/operation/faq.rst

   * The loco itself has an icon added for it in the JMRI roster |br|\ OR
   * A locally cached or manually chosen image is available for the loco (see 'Locomotive Icons' on the `Operation page <../operations/index.html>`_)

+Q. Why can't I control 6 locos

+A. only the 'Simple' throttle layout allows for 6 throttles

 ----